Pennsylvania Association of Accredited Environmental Laboratories By-laws

 ARTICLE VI – OFFICERS AND BOARD OF DIRECTORS

-- The Board of Directors shall consist of the officers, the immediate past President and several Members-at-Large, the exact number to be selected so that the total number of Board Members is nine.
-No more than one member of the Board of Directors shall be from any one laboratory or groups of laboratories under the same ownership.
+2. The Board of Directors shall consist of the officers, the immediate past President and several Members-at-Large, the exact number to be selected so that the total number of Board Members is nine.
+No more than two members of the Board of Directors shall be from any one laboratory or groups of laboratories under the same ownership.

 Section 2. – Executive Committee.
 The Executive Committee shall consist of the President, Secretary, and Treasurer.
 The responsibility of the committee shall be to recommend appointment of the Executive Director and recommend the terms for his/her compensation, tenure, and responsibility.